ryan-p-randall/ryan-p-randall.github.io/wiki/Articles/hall-new-identities.md

 excerpt: classic Hall article
 status: ":seedling:"
 ---
-Just a quick test of the new wiki setup!
+{ Hey!
+This is just a quick test of the new wiki setup! }
-{: .notice}

 Stuart Hall's article "New Identities" is great.